renewedvision/breakpad/docs/client_design.md

 in the appropriate ways on each platform, while exposing a similar interface on each.

 A Breakpad handler is embodied in an `ExceptionHandler` object.
-Because it’s a C++ object, `ExceptionHandler`s may be created as local variables, allowing them to be installed and removed as functions are called and return.
+Because it's a C++ object, `ExceptionHandler`s may be created as local variables, allowing them to be installed and removed as functions are called and return.
 This provides one possible way for a developer to monitor only a portion of an application for